daphneec/colibri/README.md

 ```bash
 ./start.sh secure configs/secure_cpu_cls_imagenet.yml
 ```

+Or, to run a non-Crypten version of a Coco dataset, but using the analytical model:
+'''
+.start.sh inseucre configs/keypoint_coco.yml
+'''

 ### Running - Cluster
 If you're running the project on a SLURM-cluster, you can make your life easier by using the provided `runit.sh` and `launch.sh` scripts.